-The Joint Economic Development Initiative is a dynamic economic development organization that was created in 2003.
-As a municipal partnership between the County of Wetaskiwin and the Town of Millet, JEDI facilitates successful development in the region.
-To manage the economic roadmap for the region's long-term growth, JEDI's key objectives are the expansion of industrial development, attracting foreign direct investment (FDI) and advancing the growth of existing regional business.
+The Joint Economic Development Initiative is a dynamic economic development organization that was created in 2003 to facilitate successful development in the region.
+To manage the economic roadmap for the region's long-term growth, JEDI's key objectives are the expansion of industrial, commercial, retail & tourism development, attracting foreign direct investment (FDI) and advancing the growth of existing regional business.

 - 1. Acting as the primary business resource for companies looking to invest or build in the region. - 2.
-Managing international foreign industry investment interests. - 3.
+Managing international foreign investment interests. - 3.
 Promoting regional exposure with target markets through various platforms and events at national and international levels. - 4.
-Marketing industrial land developments and acting as an intermediary for expediting land development. - 5.
-Long-term planning for industrial land growth with partner municipalities. - 6.
+Marketing industrial, commercial, retail & tourism land developments and acting as an intermediary for expediting land development. - 5.
+Long-term planning for economic growth in the County of Wetaskiwin Region. - 6.
 Partnering with relevant government ministries to facilitate foreign investment in the region. - 7.
 Providing existing regional companies with operational and international growth resources.